Display - 7-segment display

 Description

-The 7 segment display plugin allows to display date, time, temperatures, numbers, text and self-created shapes on a 7 segment LED display, using either a TM1637 or MAX7219 driver.
+The 7 segment display plugin allows to display date, time, temperatures, numbers, text and self-created shapes on a 7 segment LED display, using a TM1637, MAX7219 or 74HC595 driver.

 Depending on the available space in the release, some features may not be available.